Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Experimental Setup

-\subsection{Toolkit Implementation}
+\subsection{Toolkit implementation}

-A significant contribution of our work is the implementation of the \textit{selective-peft-toolkit}\footnote{\url{https://github.com/Aradhye2002/selective-peft-toolkit}}.
-We use PyTorch ~\cite{NEURIPS2019_9015} and the Huggingface Transformers library ~\cite{wolf-etal-2020-transformers} for implementing the toolkit.
-We implement the following selective PEFT baselines in our toolkit: (1) BitFit~\cite{zaken2021bitfit} involves fine-tuning only the bias terms in a pre-trained model; (2) PaFi~\cite{liao2023parameter} selects the pre-trained parameters with the smallest magnitude and trains only these parameters during fine-tuning; (3) \sparseft.
+A significant contribution of our work is the implementation of the \textit{selective-peft-toolkit}\footnote{The toolkit will be open-sourced upon acceptance.}.
+We use PyTorch ~\cite{NEURIPS2019_9015} and the huggingface transformers library ~\cite{wolf-etal-2020-transformers} for implementing the toolkit.
+We implement the following selective PEFT baselines in our toolkit: (1) BitFit~\cite{zaken2021bitfit} which involves fine-tuning only the bias terms in a pre-trained model; (2) PaFi~\cite{liao2023parameter} which selects the pre-trained parameters with the smallest magnitude and trains only these parameters during fine-tuning; (3) \sparseft.

 The toolkit allows integration of these selective PEFT methods into the original pre-trained models as well as into any additional neural modules such as Adapters~\cite{houlsby2019parameter, pfeiffer2020adapterfusion} and LoRA~\cite{hu2021lora}.
-We also provide methods for storing and loading the sparse weights memory-efficiently, enabling end-to-end training and evaluation workflows.
+We also provide methods for storing and loading the sparse weights in a memory efficient manner, enabling end-to-end training and evaluation workflows.

-\textbf{Hyperparameters.} Batch size, learning rates and other PEFT method-specific hyper-parameters are provided in Section \ref{app:hyperparameters} and Table~\ref{tab:hyperparameters_method_2} and Table~\ref{tab:hyperparameters_glue_task_specific} of Appendix.
-All the models are trained on Nvidia A100 and A6000 GPUs.
+Additional details and hyperparameters for reproducing the results are provided in Section~\ref{app:hyperparameters} and Table~\ref{tab:hyperparameters_all} of the Appendix.
+All experiments are conducted on Nvidia A100 and A6000 GPUs.